- Help for:

 However (and it’s a big HOWEVER) if they don’t stop the snoring problem then you need to seek the advice of a professional.

-Pretty much everything is going to cost more than a tennis ball or a stop snoring pillow, but if you’re serious about no longer snoring, then consult a professional.
+Pretty much everything is going to cost more than a tennis ball or a stop snoring pillow, but if you’re serious about no longer snoring, then consult a sleep-trained professional.
 There are considerable drawbacks to self-diagnosis.

 Trying to ‘cure the snore’ before you know why you snore – is like driving a car before you’ve passed your test.